Top Tips for Balancing Fiery Emotions

 vpk: So perhaps coconut milk and almond milk instead?

 Dr. Lonsdorf: Coconut water would be the real champion here.
 It wins the prize because it’s the most cooling, refreshing, and hydrating.
-In fact it’s said that in World War One, when they didn’t have IV solutions readily available, nurses could crack open a coconut, run the water into somebody’s veins, and save their lives by rehydrating them.
+In fact it’s said that in World War Two, when they didn’t have IV solutions readily available, nurses could crack open a coconut, run the water into somebody’s veins, and save their lives by rehydrating them.

 vpk: That’s amazing.
 I’ll have to stock up!